 JB Sentral is close to the main border crossing between Singapore and Malaysia.

-You can choose to get there by bus or by Shuttle Train from Woodlands Railway Station in Singapore.
+You can choose to get there by bus or a much easier option is to take a Shuttle Train from Woodlands Railway Station in Singapore.

-From Gemas you will then have to change for one of the new high-speed Electric Train Services (ETS) heading to Padang Besar.
+From Gemas you will then have to change for one of the newer high-speed Electric Train Services (ETS) heading towards Padang Besar.

 You will now have to decide at which station you want to disembark for the ferry over to Langkawi (Alor Setar or Arau).

-From the station in Alor Setar, you can either get a taxi or take a walk into the town centre and catch a very cheap local bus.
+From the station in Alor Setar, you can either get a taxi or take a walk into the town centre and catch a very cheap local bus that can drop you off right outside the ferry terminal.

 The next option is to stay on the train a little longer and disembark at Arau.